Acytolepis puspa: Description

 Female: upperside: white, the bases of the wings and in some specimens the hindwing posteriorly shot with iridescent blue.
 Forewing: costa, apex and termen broadly black; the discocellulars marked with a very short, fine black line that extends down from the black on the costal margin.
 Hindwing: costa and apex broadly black; termen below vein 6 with a regular subterminal series of black spots in the interspaces, enclosed within an inner lunular and an outer straight slender anteciliary black line; the veins, except vein 5 in the middle, slenderly black.
 Cilia of both forewings and hindwings white.
 Underside: ground colour and markings similar to those of the male.
 Antennae, head, thorax and abdomen as in the male.

 Dry-season brood.
 Differs very slightly from the wet-season brood.
 In the male there is a small patch of white on the upperside of the forewing beyond the cell and on the upperside of the hindwing on the anterior portion of the disc; the extent of this patch varies on the forewing from a mere touch of white just beyond the cell to a large discal area of white which is diffuse with ill-defined margins.
 In the female the blue iridescence at the base of the wings on the upperside is in some specimens considerably restricted, in others entirely absent.
 On the underside in both sexes the ground colour is paler and in form and position the markings are much less prominent, though entirely like those of the wet-season brood.

 Range

 The butterfly occurs in Peninsular India, Himalayas, Assam, Andamans, Nicobars, Sri Lanka, Cambodia, Myanmar, Taiwan, Philippines, Borneo, Sulawesi and New Guinea.

+Subspecies

+At least twenty (see Wikispecies) differing mainly in the extent of the black wing borders and spots and the shade of blue (verging to white).